ColinKohler/BulletArm/docs/html/_sources/index.rst.txt

 BulletArm Documentation
 ============================================

-**BulletArm** is a PyBullet based package for robotics maipulation research.
+**BulletArm** is a PyBullet based benchmark and learning-environment for robotic manipulation research.

 This package contains various simulated robotics environments used for research in the Helping Hands lab.
 The majority of these environments entail a robotic arm armed with a